from my forthcoming memoir, Principles of Retail.

 It’s a shame how many people aren’t as interesting as television and seems in direct proportion to as many as are interested in it.
 Those who spend too much time on the internet seem to suffer a similarly diminished interest.
 The reason to read a lot is the same reason one should make a lot of friends.
 Not dull friends but intelligent friends.
 I grant that these are in increasingly short supply, which is sufficient reason to read more, but exceedingly gratifying when all goes well.
 How many people do you know who are as entertaining to spend an evening with as Proust?
 Or, for that matter, Phyllis Diller.

 Millions of books have gone through my hands since I took up dealing in the early nineteen seventies, hundreds of thousands have passed cataloged through my mind, blocking out millions of meaningless distractions from the traffic in thought.
-After seventeen years of selling new books part time, I have posited myself in opposition to the tyranny of the now.
+After seventeen years of selling new books part time, I posited myself in opposition to the tyranny of the now and became an antiquarian.
 I’ve gotten snobbier as I’ve got older and it hasn’t helped sales.
 However, there are plenty of good Capitalists and there are increasingly few booksellers.
 It’s like Robert Graves said: “There’s no money in poetry.
 But then there’s no poetry in money.”

 Illustration: The Private Library’s card circa 1990.